SammieBarasa77/employee_performance/README.md

 ## Superstore Employee Performance Analysis

-This project explores employee performance within a retail superstore to uncover key trends and metrics that directly impact sales and operational efficiency.
+This project explores employee performance within a retail superstore to uncover key trends and metrics directly impacting sales and operational efficiency.
 By analyzing employee-related data, I identified trends such as peak sales periods by employee, sales contribution across departments, and customer satisfaction ratings tied to individual performance.

 Key metrics evaluated include employee sales revenue, task completion rates, and average handling time.

 To address identified sales challenges, such as uneven workload distribution and low productivity during specific shifts, I provided actionable insights by:

-Recommending optimized shift schedules to balance workload and enhance productivity.
+Optimize shift schedules are recommended to balance workload and enhance productivity.

 Identifying top-performing employees to inform training and mentoring programs.

 Highlighting sales patterns tied to employee performance for better-targeted sales strategies.
 ## Table of Contents